What is Google Quick Answers?

 - Structure the page with user experience in mind

-- Implement SEO practices to achieve higher rank
+- Implement SEO best practices to achieve higher rank for Google Answers box

 - Provide useful information that can include videos, PDFs, details, and links to other relevant topics